Jollywatt/GeometricAlgebra.jl/README.md

 ## Design

-There are three concrete types for representing elements in a geometric algebra, arranged in the following type hierarchy:
+There are two concrete types for representing elements in a geometric algebra:

 ```
          AbstractMultivector{Sig}
             /               \
-        HomogeneousMultivector{Sig,K}    Multivector{Sig,S}
-            /                \
-BasisBlade{Sig,K,T}    KVector{Sig,K,S}
+BasisBlade{Sig,K,T}    Multivector{Sig,K,S}

-                       ╰───── CompositeMultivector{Sig,S} ─────╯
 ```

 - `BasisBlade`: a scalar multiple of a wedge product of orthogonal basis vectors.
-- `KVector`: a ``k``-vector or homogeneous multivector; a sum of same-grade blades.
+- `Multivector`: a homogeneous or inhomogeneous multivector; a sum of basis blades.

-- `Multivector`: a general multivector.
-All elements in a geometric algebra can be represented as this type (though not most efficiently).
+Type parameters:

+- `Sig`: The metric signature which defines the geometric algebra.
+This can be any all-bits value which satisfies the metric signature interface.
+- `K`: The grade(s) of a multivector.
+For `BasisBlade`s, this is an integer, but for `Multivector`s, it may be a collection (e.g., `0:3` for a general 3D multivector).
+- `T`: The numerical type of the coefficient of a `BasisBlade`.
+- `S`: The storage type of the components of a `Multivector`, usually an `AbstractVector` subtype.

 ## Symbolic Algebra and Code Generation